rows/hiring/job descriptions/Business Development Manager_Berlin_remote.md

 We're looking for people who improve our team!
 Our ideal buddy aligns with our values and is:
 * Bold.
 We are building a platform that provides General Purpose Computing to the masses; this requires cooking up new solutions that handle millions of calculations.
 * Focused.
-Most of our challenges require require a lot of concentration, being decisive, and the will to pursue high-quality outcomes.
+Most of our challenges require a lot of concentration, being decisive, and the will to pursue high-quality outcomes.
 * A giver.
 We like to share.
 Information, our office, our tools.

 ## Compensation and Perks